MatthewPierce-ITC/ExhibitMarkerDocs/pages/getting_started/user_interface.markdown

 > ![Screen Grab - ](../../assets/user_interface_assets/UserInterface_Menu_03_Export.png)

 > Any [Stamp](../stamping/stamping.markdown), [Brand](../branding/branding.markdown), or [Exhibit ID Filter](../id_editing/id_editing_manual.markdown) can be exported by first selecting the design file you wish to export, then clicking one of these options.
-Only the design currently selected in the editor panes will be exported.
+Only the design currently selected in the editor panels will be exported.

 > In the [Settings](#settings) menu, you can set the marked PDFs to be saved as their original file name or the Exhibit ID.
 If you need to create a set that has the opposite requirement for naming, you can use these features to save the selected PDFs in a new location with the desired name.